+Other real estate investors, who may be purchasing income properties, may use a hard money loan initially until they can stabilize the property.
 Once the property is stable, these investors will secure a more traditional mortgage at a lower interest rate and pay off the higher interest hard money loan.

-Benefits of a Hard Money Loan
+Pros of Hard Money Loans

 - Depending on your lender, you could have your loan in a few days or a few weeks.
 It could take one to three months to secure a more traditional mortgage.

-Banks prefer for you to put down 20 percent of the purchase price, which will often give you better terms on the loan.
+- Traditional mortgages require you to put down a minimum of 5 percent of the purchase price.
+Banks prefer you to put down 20 percent of the purchase price, which will often give you better terms on the loan.
 If you put down less than 20 percent, you will often have to purchase mortgage insurance, which will increase your monthly mortgage payment.

-With a hard money loan, the lender may be willing to lend you 100 percent of the purchase price.
+- With a hard money loan, the lender may be willing to lend you 100 percent of the purchase price.
 Without a down payment, you would only be responsible for paying the origination fee and the monthly interest until you pay the loan off in full.

-Because of your proven track record, the lender may be willing to loan a greater percentage of the purchase price, reduce the origination fee or reduce the amount of time it would take to receive the loan.
+- If you have shown a history of honoring the terms of the contract and paying your loan back on time, or even early, the lender will likely want to work with you in the future.
+The lender may be willing to loan a greater percentage of the purchase price, reduce the origination fee or reduce the amount of time it would take to receive the loan.

-Risks of a Hard Money Loan
+Cons of Hard Money Loans

 While there are benefits to obtaining a hard money loan, here are 4 risks you must also consider:

-2. High Origination Fee: An origination fee is a fee the lender will charge to process the loan.
+- An origination fee is a fee the lender will charge to process the loan.
 It is a percentage of the loan.

-4. Losing the Property: Since the physical property is the guarantor of the loan, not you personally, if you cannot pay off the loan, you will lose the property.
+- Since the physical property is the guarantor of the loan, not you personally, if you cannot pay off the loan, you will lose the property.